fuzzy-tribble/meche-copilot/CONTRIBUTING.md

 ├── meche_copilot # all meche_copilot code
-│   ├── chains # custom langchain chains for reading designs, submittals, etc │   ├── cli # scripts for the CLI interface (generate-ws, fillout-ws, generate-report, generate-annots) │   ├── get_comparison_results.py
+│   ├── chains # custom langchain chains for reading designs, submittals, etc │   ├── cli # scripts for the CLI interface (generate-ws, fillout-ws, generate-report, generate-annots) │   ├── get_comparison_results.py # idr what i was doing with these...
-│   ├── get_eq_specs_and_comps.py
+│   ├── get_eq_specs_and_comps.py # idr what i was doing with these...
-│   ├── get_equipment_results.py
+│   ├── get_equipment_results.py # idr what i was doing with these...
 │   ├── pdf_helpers # things to help deal with pdfs (parsing, annotating, etc)
 │   ├── schemas.py # pydantic schemas for the data
 │   └── utils # utility functions (dataframe chunking, etc)
 ├── tests # all meche_copilot tests
 │   ├── _test_data # data for running tests
 │   ├── _test_results # outputs for tests that write to disk
-│   ├── evals # agent evals (partially complete -- needs work)
+│   ├── evals # evals are things that need to be manually reviewed by humans (like is it highlighting pdfs correctly, is the agent outputting the correct specs, etc)
-│   └── unit_tests # all unit tests (main file name with _test.py suffix)
+│   └── unit_tests # all unit tests
 # END: MECHE COPILOT CODE

 # START: DEV CONTAINER/DEVELOPMENT FILES/FOLDERS
 ├── .devcontainer # the configs for launching the dev container ├── Dockerfile # production build dockerfile
 ├── dev.Dockerfile # dev build dockerfile
-├── Makefile # makefile for running linting and other things TODO: needs work ├── poetry.toml # poetry config
+├── Makefile # makefile for running linting, etc
+├── poetry.toml # poetry config
 ├── pyproject.toml # poetry config
 # END: DEV CONTAINER/DEVELOPMENT FILES/FOLDERS